Table of Contents

-There is some benefit for Christians to study the books of other religions because it helps them gain knowledge in what other people believe, in comparison to the light of God’s Word.
-In order to share the truth with those who believe in other faiths, it is beneficial to have an idea about their beliefs and how to reach them.
+There is some benefit for Christians to study other religions because it helps them gain knowledge in what other people believe, in comparison to the light of God’s Word.
+In order to share the truth with those who believe in other religions, it is beneficial to have an idea about their beliefs so that we know how to best reach them.
 But Christians should read the religious books of other faiths prayerfully.
 They should seek the Lord for discernment and wisdom to be able to see clearly right from wrong (James 1:5).

-As for those who are simply curious about studying other religions thinking that such knowledge will help them grow somehow, the face trouble.
-When tempting Eve, Satan mixed truth with falsehood to try to confuse the mind of Eve, in order to make it difficult for her to distinguish between God’s words and his (Genesis 3:5).
-God’s faithful Christians should remember that the devil is like a roaring lion ready to deceive God’s people when they expose themselves to error (1 Peter 5:8).
-Therefore, Christians should steer away from unholy grounds.
+As for those, who are simply curious about studying other religions, thinking that such knowledge will help them grow somehow, they will face trouble.
+When tempting Eve, Satan mixed truth with falsehood to confuse the mind of Eve, in order to make it difficult for her to distinguish between God’s words and his lies (Genesis 3:5).
+God’s faithful Christians should remember that the devil is like a roaring lion ready to deceive the believers when they expose themselves to error (1 Peter 5:8).
+Therefore, curious Christians should steer away from unholy grounds.
 The Bible says, “Do not be carried about with various and strange doctrines” (Hebrews 13:9).

 Focus First on the Word of God